 Commuting is about to get more difficult in the southwest metro as a section of Hwy.
 169 closes Sunday evening and will be shut down until July.

-At that time motorists will experience closures between I-394 and Crosstown that will last into the early fall.
+At that time motorists will experience closures between I-394 and Crosstown that will extend into the early fall.
 MnDOT will work on one side of the highway, then the other to help with traffic flow, Carpenter said.

 "This is a big one," Carpenter said.
 "That detour will be difficult."

-The $10.8 million project will also bring three weekend closures of the Crosstown at Hwy.
-169 between May and September, when old bridge decks over the Crosstown and Hwy.
+The $10.8 million project also will bring three weekend closures of the Crosstown at Hwy.
+169 between May and September when old bridge decks over the Crosstown and Hwy.
 212 are removed.